Incentive Stock Options (ISOs)

 What are Incentive Stock Options (ISOs)?

-An ISO (also called statutory or qualified stock option) is a type of employee stock option that gives an employee the right to purchase company stock at a certain price called the strike price.
+Incentive Stock Options (ISOs), sometimes called statutory or qualified stock options, are a type of employee stock option that allows employees to purchase company shares at a predetermined strike price.

 ISOs vs NSOs